nicoblokker/inception-to-r/readme.md

     al. 2018) XMI-export into R for further analysis
 -   *`inception2r`* lets the user filter the exported files to extract only desired variables
--   *Intuition:* often the user is only interested in specific features from the export (e.g., custom annotations) and not the whole overhead
+-   *Intuition:* sometimes the user is only interested in specific features from the export (e.g., custom annotations) and not the whole overhead
 -   *under the hood:* the package makes heavy use of the `xml2` package (Wickham, Hester, and Ooms 2021) to extract XML-elements from exported files